Luan Sérgio

-Luan Sérgio Nascimento Dias de Almeida (born 18 August 1994) is a Brazilian professional footballer who plays as a defensive midfielder for Championship club PSIS Semarang.
+Luan Sérgio Nascimento Dias de Almeida (born 18 August 1994) is a Brazilian professional footballer who plays as a midfielder for Championship club Persela Lamongan.

 Career

 He made his professional debut in the Campeonato Carioca for Bangu on 14 February 2016 in a game against Bonsucesso.

+After a long career in Portugal and a brief stint in Malta, Luan moved to Indonesia in 2025 to join PSIS Semarang.
+In January 2026, he signed with Persela Lamongan for the second half of the 2025–26 Liga 2 season, replacing Jonathan Bustos under head coach Bima Sakti.